Leadership @ Spotify

 So what is a high performing team? how can we fast track our teams there?

-Roles are accepted and understood by every member.
+2. Roles are clear and accepted by every member.

-Every member has its needs and expectations met.
+3. Individual needs and expectations are being met.

-Communication is open between all members and uses feedback regularly to improve its effectiveness and productivity.
+4. Communication is open, and feedback is used regularly to improve effectiveness.

-• Termination: Even though this is not a development stage itself, it is a vital step in any team.
-Teams can end their collaboration at any point, but the members must perceive a sense of closure, and that feedback is received to extract learnings from the working experience.
+Termination: Not a development stage in itself, but a vital one.
+Teams can end their collaboration at any point, and when they do, members need a genuine sense of closure and the opportunity to reflect on and extract learnings from the experience.

 Every team is different, and this process doesn’t work linearly.
 For example, groups might spend more time at some stages, get stuck, and regress before moving forward.